Mentoring

 “Anyone can be a part of /mentoring,” she writes.
 “All it takes is a few lines of text on your own website, blog, or other profile, expressing your openness to mentoring and offering a specific invitation to get in touch.”

-While I’ve benefitted from any number of wonderful and transformative experiences over the years, it’s not an exaggeration to say that very few of those experiences would have materialized were it not for the people who guided, supported, questioned, and encouraged me along the way.
+Very few of the experiences I’ve learned and grown from over the years would have materialized were it not for the people who guided, supported, questioned, and encouraged me along the way.

-In an effort to pay that forward, I’d love to share what I’ve learned with anyone who’s interested in pursuing a similar path.
-If that’s you, please don’t hesitate to reach out with any questions you may have.
+In an effort to pay that forward, I’d be delighted to share what I’ve learned with anyone who’s interested in pursuing a similar path.
+If that’s you, don’t hesitate to reach out with any questions you may have.

 Topics might include:

-– Deciding to go to grad school, apply for funding, pursue a career in academia, or leave academia for a career in industry.
-To-date, I’ve been offered over $125,000 USD in funding for my research from the top universities in Canada, the US, and the UK; served on the editorial board of an academic journal; regularly worked as a research associate; published a peer-reviewed paper; taught classes at the university level to both undergraduate and graduate students; presented at conferences and colloquia; served on academic panels and committees; and produced three successful, federally funded grant applications.
+Deciding to go to grad school, apply for research funding, pursue a career in academia, or leave academia for a career in industry.
+To-date, I’ve been awarded over $140,000 USD in funding for my research from top universities in Canada, the US, and the UK; taught classes at the university level to both undergraduate and graduate students; presented at conferences and colloquia; served on academic panels and committees; produced three successful, federally funded grant applications; and signed a book deal.
 My experiences, moreover, extend from the social sciences and humanities to STEM fields.

-– Navigating a cross-disciplinary career change.
-Despite earning offers of admission to some of the top PhD programs in English literature, I chose instead to take a gap year after completing my Master’s degree at McGill and to apply to a new set of PhD programs in an entirely different discipline.
-Today, I’m earning a PhD in Information Science and pursuing a career in STEM as a data scientist.
+Navigating a cross-disciplinary career change.
+Despite earning offers of admission to PhD programs in English literary scholarship at the University of Cambridge and the University of Oxford, I chose, instead, to take a gap year after completing my M.A. at McGill University and apply to a new set of PhD programs in an entirely different discipline.
+Today, I’m earning a PhD in Information Science and pursuing a career in STEM.

-Start by telling me a little bit about yourself, and then let me know how I can be of help.
+Start by telling me a little bit about you and your work, and then let me know how I can be of help.
 You can get in touch with me directly via mailroom [at] jcontd.com.
-I’ll respond to each of the /mentoring emails I receive within ten days.

-For those interested in launching their own /mentoring pages, I’ve included some of the most helpful resources I used when developing my page below.
+For those interested in launching their own /mentoring pages, here are some of the most helpful resources I used in developing mine:

 – The GitHub repository for /mentoring

-– Remaining /mentoring pages: Rachel Leow, Wesley Beary, Michael Galpert
+– Other /mentoring pages: Rachel Leow, Wesley Beary, Michael Galpert

 “The purpose of /mentoring is to get people to essentially hang their sign out that they are open to mentoring.
 No need to wonder or ask, they’re announcing to the world that they are willing to help others and will provide their time and thoughts to those who seek guidance in the areas that the mentor has established they have experience in.” – Roz Duffy